 |Roadside Assistance||3 Years/36,000 Miles|

-2019 Fiat 124 Spider Convertible -- Although the Fiat 124 Spider is based off the MX-5 platform, it has a style and feel all its own, plus a turbocharged engine that's less powerful than the MX-5's engine.
+2020 Fiat 124 Spider -- Although the Fiat 124 Spider is based off the MX-5 platform, it has a style and feel all its own, plus a turbocharged engine that offers less horsepower but far more torque than the MX-5's engine.

-2019 Mini Cooper Convertible -- The Mini Convertible also has a rear seat, three turbocharged engine options and more technology and safety features.
+2020 Mini Cooper Convertible -- The Mini convertible also has a rear seat and three turbocharged engine options, and it has more technology and safety features than the Miata.
 The Mini's cloth top can also be partially opened to act like a targa roof.